-Recent engagements also include performing Bernstein’s Symphony No. 2, The Age of Anxiety, with the Munich Philharmonic, conducted by Kent Nagano, and Berg’s Kammerkonzert with the Orchestra della Svizzera italiana; a tour with Mr. Widmann and the Irish Chamber Orchestra; Mozart concertos with the Vancouver Symphony Orchestra and The Florida Orchestra; and performances at Seoul’s LG Arts Center and the Beijing Modern Music Festival.
+Mr. Vonsattel has appeared in collaborative recitals with cellist Adolfo Gutiérrez Arenas at the Teatro Liceo in Salamanca and cellist Paul Watkins for the Maestro Foundation in Santa Monica.
+He’s also toured extensively with The Chamber Music Society of Lincoln Center, appearing in venues such as Alice Tully Hall in New York City and Wigmore Hall in London.
+He recently performed Bernstein’s Symphony No. 2, The Age of Anxiety, with the Munich Philharmonic, conducted by Kent Nagano, and Berg’s Kammerkonzert with the Orchestra della Svizzera italiana, and he toured with conductor and clarinetist Jörg Widmann and the Irish Chamber Orchestra, performed Mozart concertos with the Vancouver Symphony Orchestra and The Florida Orchestra, and appeared at Seoul’s LG Arts Center and the Beijing Modern Music Festival.

-Additional highlights include guest appearances with the Warsaw and Calgary philharmonic orchestras; Edmonton, Nashville, and Quebec symphony orchestras; Boston Pops; Geneva Chamber Orchestra; Musikkollegium Winterthur; and Staatskapelle Halle as well as a reengagement with the San Francisco Symphony.
+Additional highlights throughout Mr. Vonsattel’s career include guest appearances with the Warsaw and Calgary philharmonic orchestras; Edmonton, Nashville, and Quebec symphony orchestras; Boston Pops; Geneva Chamber Orchestra; Musikkollegium Winterthur; and Staatskapelle Halle as well as a reengagement with the San Francisco Symphony.
 Mr. Vonsattel’s chamber music partners include such luminaries as violinists James Ehnes, Frank Huang, Stefan Jackiw, Anthony Marwood, Philip Setzer, Karen Gomyo, and Ida Kavafian; cellists Nicolas Altstaedt, David Finckel, Gary Hoffman, Carter Brey, and Paul Watkins; clarinetists David Shifrin and Jörg Widmann; violist Paul Neubauer; flutist Emmanuel Pahud; hornist David Jolley; and the Swiss Chamber Soloists.
 He’s also appeared in concert with the Pacifica, Orion, Ébène, Danish, Daedalus, Escher, and Borromeo string quartets.

 Mr. Vonsattel is a former member of The Chamber Music Society of Lincoln Center’s CMS Two (now called The Bowers Program), which is “dedicated to developing the next generation of outstanding young musicians.”
 He received his bachelor’s degree in political science and economics from Columbia University and a master’s degree from The Juilliard School.
 Mr. Vonsattel is on the faculty of the University of Massachusetts at Amherst and he’s a Steinway Artist.